 If the at-fault driver has auto insurance, but the amount of coverage is inadequate to compensate for the harm to quality of life, you still have the right to seek compensation for harm to quality of life if you have underinsured motorist coverage with your own insurer.
 As is the case with uninsured motorist coverage, all Minnesota auto policies automatically include underinsured motorist coverage that pays the difference between the amount of harm to your quality of life and the amount of liability insurance held by the at-fault driver.

 In Wisconsin, such coverage is no longer automatic; check with your insurance agent to see if it is available.
 Wisconsin law also defines who is an underinsured motorist more restrictively than Minnesota law does, so you should obtain as much liability coverage as the insurer offers to be certain you will have the underinsured motorist coverage you may need if you are injured in an auto collision.

 Because these coverages are to compensate for harm to quality of life, insurers for at-fault drivers vigorously resist them.
 Efforts to settle such cases without the help of experienced lawyers frequently fail.

 Contact Us For Experienced Representation

-If you have been injured in an accident due to another driver’s negligence, you deserve just compensation.
-Call Falsani, Balmer, Peterson & Balmer to schedule a complimentary case consultation at 218-461-1309.
+If you have been injured in a motor vehicle collision due to another driver’s negligence, you deserve just compensation.
+Call Falsani, Balmer, Peterson & Balmer to schedule a complimentary case consultation at 218-723-1990.
 You may also contact our experienced personal injury lawyers online.

-We address all motor vehicle accident cases on a contingency basis.
+We address all motor vehicle accident cases and other bodily injury claims on a contingency basis.
 This means that you do not pay for our services unless we successfully recover compensation on your behalf.
 Our fees are taken directly from the awarded compensation and not from your pocket.